 Why It Matters

 In the United Kingdom, gambling winnings are treated differently to how capital gains are treated.
 Whilst the companies offering gambling to punters have to pay tax at the point of consumption, actual gamblers that win money are exempt from paying tax on their winnings in this country.
-This different from capital gains tax that, according to the government, is ‘a tax on the profit when you sell (or ‘dispose of’) something (an ‘asset’) that’s increased in value.’
+This different from capital gains tax that, according to the government, is ‘a tax on the net win when you sell (or ‘dispose of’) something (an ‘asset’) that’s increased in value.’
 You pay tax on any gain that you’ve made, as the name suggests.

 The example regarding capital gains tax given by the government is a painting that was bought for £5,000 and later sold for £25,000.
 In this instance, the fictional person concerned has made a ‘gain’ of £20,000 and needs to pay tax on that.
 Though some assets are tax-free, most will need to have tax paid on them and this makes it a different proposition to gambling.
 It is a crucial distinction because of the necessity to pay tax one thing and not the other, which is why some argue that crypto currency fits into the gambling bracket.

-If you consider crypto currency to be gambling winnings then no tax will be payable on the profit that people make from purchasing it.
-If, on the other hand, you think that it is not gambling but is instead investing, any profit that is made from investing in crypto currency will be required to pay tax on the capital gains that are made.
+If you consider crypto currency to be gambling winnings then no tax will be payable on the net win that people make from purchasing it.
+If, on the other hand, you think that it is not gambling but is instead investing, any net win that is made from investing in crypto currency will be required to pay tax on the capital gains that are made.
 Though it’s not likely to make a big difference for people operating in small sums, those that can afford to invest huge amounts of money in crypto currency are therefore likely to loose a large amount of money too.

 The Better-Known Cryptos